What is Evaporative Dry Eye Disease?

 Evaporative Dry Eye Treatments

 Once your doctor has identified evaporative dry eye, what can be done?
-The goal of treatment for evaporative dry is centered around restoring proper function of your meibomian glands.
-In most cases of evaporative dry eye, the oil in the meibomian glands, called the meibum, becomes thick and white, having a toothpaste-like consistency.
-If this occurs, little to no meibum can be expressed from the glands when you blink, making the tear film unstable and evaporate too fast.
+The goal of treatment for evaporative dry eye is centered around restoring the proper function of your meibomian glands.
+In most cases of evaporative dry eye, the oil in the meibomian glands (the meibum) becomes thick and white, having a toothpaste-like consistency.
+If this occurs, little to no meibum can be expressed from the glands when you blink, making the tear film unstable and causing it to evaporate too fast.

 At-Home Treatment for Evaporative Dry Eye